Skip to main content

 Self-employed mortgage

 More people are becoming self-employed every year, and at Newcastle Building Society we don’t think being self-employed should stop you from getting a mortgage.
-That’s why we created a specific range of products tailored to those in self-employment.
+That’s why we created a specific range of products for those in self-employment.
 We also accept applications from customers with only 1 years’ accounts so you could get on the property ladder sooner.

 Know your payment options